 - Bodies which represent the interests of different religious groups in the city; - Bodies which represent the interests of disabled people in the city; and - Bodies which represent the interests of persons carrying on business in the city.

 These include organisations such as:

-- Connexions Leicester;

-- · Leicestershire Chamber of Commerce; and

-- Leicester and Leicestershire Enterprise Partnership (LLEP).
+- Connexions Leicester; - East Midlands Chamber (Derbyshire, Nottinghamshire, Leicestershire); and - Leicester and Leicestershire Enterprise Partnership (LLEP).

 Government Departments

 The following Government Departments will be consulted where appropriate: